Treasury transfer

 Core modules map to signing, Lagrange logic, DKG/VSS, resharing, view change, orchestration, and network facades.

-The first productized path is being shaped around critical digital asset operations rather than consumer wallet traffic.
+The first productized path is shaped around critical digital asset operations across protocol, treasury, issuer, bridge, and custody-adjacent workflows.

 Formal review is part of the financing plan before any production security claim is made.